Frequently Asked Questions

 • Once the test site for a disease is approved by the partnering patient organizations we can move forward with launch.

-Who partners with EURORDIS and NORD on creating a community?
+Who partners with EURORDIS to create a community?

 • We partner directly with established patient organizations to build each disease specific community.
-If you are a credible organization, with a captive patient population, have access to quality resources, and interested in building a RareConnect community please contact us here.
+If you are a credible organization, with a captive patient population, have access to quality resources, and interested in building a RareConnect community please contact us.

 Role of Patient Organizations